codacy/codacy-eslint9/workspaces/docs-generator/docs/description/vue_no-required-prop-with-default.md

 > enforce props with default values to be optional

+- :gear: This rule is included in all of `"plugin:vue/vue2-recommended"`, `*.configs["flat/vue2-recommended"]`, `"plugin:vue/recommended"` and `*.configs["flat/recommended"]`.
-- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
+- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fix-problems) can automatically fix some of the problems reported by this rule.
 - :bulb: Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 ## :book: Rule Details